Joe Biden hails US-Irish relationship in historic parliamentary address

 Joe Biden has declared he is home as he made a historic address to a packed Irish Parliament where he spoke of the strength of the Irish-US relationship and promised a future of unlimited shared possibilities.

-The US president was welcome with sustained, rapturous applause as he entered the chamber in Dublin’s Leinster House to deliver a speech on Thursday.
+The US president was welcomed with sustained, rapturous applause as he entered the chamber in Dublin’s Leinster House to deliver a speech on Thursday.

 Asking to be forgiven for his attempt at speaking the Irish language, he said “Ta me sa bhaile” (I am home).